andretdr/financePlus/README.md

 - Yahoo Finance API appears to drop data once in awhile.
 For now I am simply flagging a warning when this is detected. [source1](https://stackoverflow.com/questions/40111621/yahoo-finance-api-missing-data-for-certain-days) [source2](https://www.reddit.com/r/algotrading/comments/wzimgy/anyone_else_seeing_massive_chunks_of_data_missing/)
 - Index Page displays a warning when stock data is missing
 - View Stock Page displays a warning when stock data is missing

+# What can be improved?
+- There is alot of wasted connections to the DB for extracting information on the timed refreshes.
+Data storage and retrival can be designed better, what to store, what data doesn't need to be updated, and what does.